Foie gras: Stress

 After measuring a range of physiological parameters in male Mulard ducks, it was concluded in one study that the acute stress caused by force-feeding is similar at the beginning and end of the commercial production of foie gras.
 A similar study on Muscovy ducks found that gavage feeding was related to an increase in panting behaviour and serum corticosterone levels, indicating increased stress attributable to this feeding method.

 Housing and husbandry

 In France, at the end of 2015, individual cages were prohibited to improve animal welfare.
 They were to be replaced by cages housing 4 to 5 birds.

 Behavioural restriction

 During the force-feeding period, the birds are kept in individual cages with wire or plastic mesh floors or sometimes in small groups on slatted floors.
 Individual caging restricts movements and behaviours by preventing the birds from standing erect, turning around, or flapping their wings.
 Birds cannot carry out other natural waterfowl behaviours, such as bathing and swimming.
 Ducks and geese are social animals, and individual cages prevent such interactions.
+According to a 2023 European food safety authority (EFSA) report, even the collective cages and pens currently in use in Europe do not offer enough space to the birds for them to express their natural behaviour.

 During the force-feeding period, when the birds are not being fed, they are sometimes kept in near-darkness; this prevents normal investigatory behaviour and results in poor welfare.